dhis2/dhis2-docs/src/tutorials/glowroot.md

 ### JVM tab

+> **Caution**
+>
+> This tab should be used with caution as there are options to Force GC (Garbage Collection), or to take Heap dump or Thread dump.
+Using these unnecessarily will add extra pressure onto the JVM!

 The `JVM` tab has certain sub sections that is useful to know the current state of the JVM.
-This tab should be used with caution as there are options to Force GC (Garbage Collection), or to take Heap dump or Thread dump.
-Unnecessarily using these will add extra pressure onto the JVM.
-A useful information to look in the tab is the `Mbean tree` section.
+A useful area to check in the tab is the `Mbean tree` section.
 There are several configs exposed by Mbeans in DHIS2.
 Some of them are the connection pool configuration and it's current state.
 It shows the configuration of the connection pool like the maxPoolSize and other parameters as well as real-time state of the connection pool parameters like `numBusyConnections`, `numConnections`, `numIdleConnections` and so on which gives an idea of how the connection pool is behaving.
-If you notice that the `numBusyConnection` is equal to the `maxPoolSize` configuration, and if the database is not struggling for resources, it would be wise to increase the `maxPoolSize` dhis2 config so that the connection pool has a bigger size.
+If you notice that the `numBusyConnection` is equal to the `maxPoolSize` configuration, and if the database is not struggling for resources, it would be wise to increase the `maxPoolSize` dhis2 config so that the available connection pool is larger.

 ### Reporting tab